 Evidence from previous work with community councils undertaken by What Works Scotland staff demonstrates that there is an appetite to examine a progressive role for community councils in the current policy context and to investigate what actions are needed to support them to undertake their democratic role more effectively.

-SCDC is also carrying out a review of existing literature on community councils and similar models around the world which should highlight possible options for reform that can be explored in the research discussions.
+SCDC and What Works Scotland are also carrying out a review of existing literature on community councils and similar models around the world which should highlight possible options for reform.
+A survey of community councillors is being conducted between May and June 2018.